Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 Give to Mayo ClinicHelp set a new world standard in care for people everywhere.
 Give now.

 Mayo Clinic offers appointments in Arizona, Florida and Minnesota and at Mayo Clinic Health System locations.

 Our general interest e-newsletter keeps you up to date on a wide variety of health topics.

-When you use hair dye, a small amount of the dye can penetrate your skin.
-Generally, however, the dye isn't thought to pose harm to a developing baby.
+When you use hair dye or other hair products, a small amount can penetrate your skin.
+Generally, however, the chemicals aren't thought to pose harm to a developing baby.

-A 2005 study suggested an association between hair dye and pregnancy and the childhood cancer neuroblastoma — but other studies on the use of hair dye before and during pregnancy haven't reached the same conclusion.
+While a 2005 study suggested an association between the use of hair dye during pregnancy and the development of the childhood cancer neuroblastoma, other studies haven't reached the same conclusion.
 Most researchers say it's unlikely that maternal use of hair products before or during pregnancy would increase the risk of childhood tumors.

-If you choose to dye your hair during pregnancy, consider these precautions from the Food and Drug Administration:
+If you choose to dye your hair during pregnancy, consider these general safety precautions from the Food and Drug Administration:

 If you're concerned about the use of hair dye during pregnancy, consult your health care provider or consider postponing any chemical hair treatments.

 Mayo Clinic is a not-for-profit organization.
 Proceeds from website advertising help support our mission.
 Mayo Clinic does not endorse non-Mayo products and services.